anu-610/Semantic-Scene-Segmentation/Models/README.md

 # Semantic Scene Segmentation

-A multi-phase semantic segmentation repository where phase1–phase6 are independent training/evaluation workspaces (e.g., SegFormer, UNet++, FPN) and the Ensemble directory is the “command center” that combines their best `.pth` weights into a more robust, generalized prediction for your hackathon or competition.
+A multi-phase semantic segmentation repository where phase1–phase6 are independent training/evaluation workspaces (e.g., SegFormer, UNet++, FPN) and the Ensemble directory is the “command center” that combines their best `.pth` weights into a more robust, generalized prediction.

 ## Project overview